Office Update: Safe Patient Appointments (Read More)

 4. Medications

-Some medications can lead to losing strength in the legs due to muscle weakness.
+Some medications can lead to loss of strength in the legs due to muscle weakness.
 Corticosteroids and statins are known to have these side effects.

 5. Spine conditions